 - Through the leadership of the Board, a clear vision for the Company's Purpose, Values and Mindset is articulated, underpinning and defining the strategy and culture of the organisation.
 This is embedded at every level of management. - During 2020, the Board adopted a new, extended narrative of the Barclays Group's Purpose and the refreshed descriptions of our Values to make sure they are still relevant for the challenges ahead.
-In early 2021, the Board adopted the new Barclays Mindset Empower, Challenge and Drive which defines the way we want to get things done at Barclays.
+In early 2021, the Board adopted the new Barclays Mindset - Empower, Challenge and Drive which defines the way we want to get things done at Barclays.
 The Board reviewed the newly created Mindset Dashboard which highlights early insights and areas of focus, as well as management actions that are being taken to embed and enact the Barclays Mindset going forward. - The Board believes that positive culture, supported by effective leadership and a consistent 'tone from the top' is crucial to our success.
 Culture remains a core area of focus for the Board and is reviewed in a number of ways.
 The Board supports The Barclays Way which sets the framework for achieving a dynamic and positive culture.
 The Board receives feedback on our culture through a number of channels, including receiving reports on the outcome of colleague surveys and direct engagement with colleagues locally, such as town hall meetings and office visits.
-Refer to Our people and culture section on pages 19 to 21 for more information on workforce matters. - During 2021, the Board continued to monitor Barclays' response to the impact of the COVID-19 pandemic on the Company's activities across the globe, making decisions to support key stakeholder groups, including customers and clients, colleagues and wider society. - Given its fundamental importance, the Board considered strategy matters at each of its 2021 meetings, continuing to deepen its understanding of the Barclays Bank Group's business and the risks and opportunities the Barclays Group and the wider banking industry faces with a prioritised series of 'deep dives' sessions throughout the year.
+Refer to Our people and culture section on pages 9 to 11 for more information on workforce matters. - During 2021, the Board continued to monitor Barclays' response to the impact of the COVID-19 pandemic on the Company's activities across the globe, making decisions to support key stakeholder groups, including customers and clients, colleagues and wider society. - Given its fundamental importance, the Board considered strategy matters at each of its 2021 meetings, continuing to deepen its understanding of the Barclays Bank Group's business and the risks and opportunities the Barclays Group and the wider banking industry faces with a prioritised series of 'deep dives' sessions throughout the year.
 This enabled the Board to spend a good proportion of its time considering longer-term and strategic issues.
-Deep dive topics were informed by discussions with BPLC's shareholders and other stakeholders, as well as formal and informal Board discussions and included a broad range of topics, including Payments and US Consumer Bank and risk areas such as Cyber, Ransomware and Cloud, as well as Conduct Risk.
+Deep dive topics were informed by discussions with BPLC's shareholders and other stakeholders, as well as formal and informal Board discussions and included a broad range of topics, including Payments and US Consumer Bank and risk areas such as Cyber, Ransomware and Cloud, as well as Conduct Risk. - Further detail on the Company's strategy can be found on pages 1 to 4 of the Strategic Report and separately on pages 10 to 11 of the BPLC Annual Report 2021.
+Read our Section 172(1) statement on pages 12 to 13 for details of how our Board considered the interests of our stakeholders as it continued to evolve our strategy.